Avior has actively engaged in meaningful transformation since the business was started in 2005.

 Our values inform and underpin the way the business engages with its stakeholders.
 This carries through to our corporate and social investment initiatives, which include the imperative of meaningful transformation within South Africa and the financial services sector.

 Avior is classified as a Financial Services Charter Generic Enterprise under the DTI guidelines (100% recognition).
-Avior has a total score of 57.06 which makes it a Level-8 contributor as at 31 July 2019, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
+Avior has a total score of 72.61 which makes it a Level-4 contributor as of 22 July 2020, under the amended Financial Services Sector Codes of Good Practice (gazette number 41287).
 We have invested significant time and resources, maintaining our Level-2 rating from last two years.
 Avior remains committed to transformation.

 Avior embraces the importance of Broad-based Black Economic Empowerment (B-BBEE) both from an ethical, social, and business perspective.

 We, therefore, strive to implement strategies that embrace the requirements and ‘spirit’ of B-BBEE.
 This includes employing members of designated groups, training, and adopting supplier and enterprise development initiatives.

 Avior currently makes meaningful contributions to transformation in South Africa and the industry through the following initiates: